Back to Blog

 Most clubs try to recruit volunteers mid-season — after rosters are already live, after the group chat has gone quiet and after the committee has already run out of energy.
 By then, parents and members have mentally moved on from the sign-up moment and re-engaging them takes real effort.

 The smartest clubs do it differently.
 They capture volunteer intent at the point of player registration — when families are already engaged, already filling in a form and already thinking about the upcoming season.
-PlayHQ, the registration platform used by AFL, Cricket Australia, Football Australia and many other governing bodies, makes this straightforward via custom fields on the registration form.

 Why registration time is the best moment to ask

 When a parent registers their child for the season, they are at peak engagement with your club.
 They've just committed time and money.
 They're thinking about the year ahead.
-The question "would you like to volunteer this season?" lands completely differently at this moment than it does in a March email blast when nobody remembers signing up.
+The question "would you like to volunteer this season?" lands completely differently at this moment than it does in a mid-season email blast when nobody remembers signing up.

 Clubs that ask at registration consistently capture more volunteer contacts than those that ask separately — without any additional effort from the committee.